pitt500/OnlineStoreTCA/README.md

 }
 ```

+#### ForEach

-* **forEach**: `forEach` operator it's basically a pullback operator, but it will work for a collection of states, transforming the child reducers into ones compatible with parent reducer:
+`forEach` operator it's basically a pullback operator, but it will work for a collection of states, transforming the child reducers into ones compatible with parent reducer:

 ```swift
 struct ProductListDomain {